caiiiycuk/js-dos-docs/Writerside/topics/networking.md

 <video src="https://www.youtube.com/watch?v=YH22lZ1EUjM"/>

-By default, users able to enjoy these games using the Netherlands server, which is provided by js-dos.
+By default, users are able to enjoy these games using the Netherlands server, which is provided by js-dos.

 > You need to enable networking features in player using [options](Player-API.md#options)

 ## Deploy own ipx backend

-As said js-dos provide Netherlands server for free, but it works well only for Europe region.
-To improve player experience you can deploy own instance of ipx backend.
+As mentioned, js-dos provides the Netherlands server for free, but it works well only for Europe region.
+To improve player experience you can deploy your own instance of ipx backend.

 > If your deployment is permanent and well maintained, then please let us know, we will add it to
 > js-dos player defaults